SJLennon/IBM-i-RPG-Free-CLP-Code/Utils/Readme.md

-# Developer Utilities

-These are personal utility commands that I wrote somewhere in my career, to make my life easier.
+These are personal utility commands that I wrote somewhere in my career.
+They made my life easier.
 Maybe they will make your life easier.

 And you can see some examples of simple command definitions.

-## QRY Query (List) File Contents
+# QRY - Query (List) File Contents

 This just a quick and dirty shorthand way to look at the contents of a file.
 You probably know that you can list the contents of a file by `RUNQRY *NONE filename`.
 I got tried of typing the *NONE and instead wanted to simply  enter `QRY filename`.
 Hence this command.